University of Nebraska Medical Center

 The ABAI-accredited PhD program in applied behavior analysis at UNMC's Munroe-Meyer Institute (MMI) provides students with training experiences that integrate research and clinical practice.
 Through coursework, specialized practica and research, students develop a strong conceptual background in behavior analysis and its application within human services.
 Graduates are well-positioned for leadership roles in academic, clinical and research arenas.

-To be eligible to apply for the program, students must have completed a master’s degree and qualify to be credentialed as a board-certified behavior analyst (BCBA).
+To be eligible to apply, applicants must have completed a master’s degree and qualify to obtain credentialing as a Board Certified Behavior Analyst (BCBA).

-• clinical and research training by leading experts in behavior analysis, including faculty who regularly publish in our flagship journals and who currently serve on the editorial board or as associate editor of JABA
+• Clinical and research mentorship from leading experts in behavior analysis, including faculty who regularly publish in flagship journals and who serve on the editorial board or as associate editors of the Journal of Applied Behavior Analysis (JABA).

-• principles and concepts introduced in the classroom that are immediately applied in clinical and research practica
+• Integration of coursework and applied training, with principles and concepts introduced in the classroom immediately applied within clinical and research practica.

-• financial support for travel, meals and accommodations for local and national behavior analysis conferences (subject to budgetary constraints)
+• Professional development support, including funding for travel, meals, and accommodations to attend local and national behavior analysis conferences (subject to budgetary availability).

 Apply Now